nauticafs31/HelloWorld/README.md

 It also keeps track of the shortest time between rabbit appearances, and outputs this value after iterating through all appearances.

+## robotic-arm:
+SAMPLE INPUT FILE:

+This project included the use of trigonometry, looping, and file input to determine if a given coordinate pair is within reach of a robotic arm of x length.

+The input file starts with the arm length, and then y number of coordinate pairs.
+The program outputs the coordinate pair of all pairs that are out of reach, as well as the total number of location that are out of reach.

 ## library_rules:
 SAMPLE INPUT FILE: library_requests.txt